aws/aws-cdk/docs/src/apples_example.rst

     cdk deploy

-If the deployment is successfull, save the URL for your server, which appears in the last line in the window, where GUID is an alpha-numeric GUID and REGION is your region.
+If the deployment is successfull, save the URL for your server, which appears in one of the last lines in the window, where GUID is an alpha-numeric GUID and REGION is your region.

 .. code-block:: sh